Tennis courts in Belleville

 We used to have quite a few [courts].
 If we want to play, we usually go to the school or church parking lot when nobody is there and just hit the ball around.
 It would be nice to have proper courts to play on again.– Crystal A

-The private Quinte Tennis Club operates and maintains 4 Har-Tru clay outdoor courts costs $125 per season for an adult pass (25% more expensive than the Trenton Racquet Club) or $275 for a family (reduced in 2021 from previous years’ fees of $175 and $400).
+The private Quinte Tennis Club, which leases the property from the City of Belleville for $4,000 per year operates and maintains 4 Har-Tru clay outdoor courts costs $175 per season for an adult pass (25% more expensive than the Trenton Racquet Club) or $325 for a family.
 You have to book ahead – no drop-ins.
 On top of this, Out of Town Visitors and Guests of Members can pay a Guest Fee of $10 and can be used once per month to a maximum of 4 times per season.

 They also offer additional services including a practice wall, ball machine, clubhouse, an online booking service, weekly leagues, round robins, social events and Club tournaments throughout the season.
 The land is leased to the Club by the City and the Club is overseen by a volunteer board.